 Japan, Turkey scrap talks on tank engine supply deal

-The development shows the limits of Japan Prime Minister Shinzo Abe's effort to dismantle a near total ban on Japanese weapons exports that has shut the country's defence contractors out of overseas markets since World War Two.
+The development shows the limits of Japan Prime Minister Shinzo Abe's effort to dismantle a near total ban on Japanese weapons exports that has shut the country's defense contractors out of overseas markets since World War Two.

-Abe is pushing to ease the terms of Japan's self-imposed weapons export restrictions in part to lower Japan's defence procurement costs as part of a bid to build a more robust military to counter the rising regional power of China.
+Abe is pushing to ease the terms of Japan's self-imposed weapons export restrictions in part to lower Japan's defense procurement costs as part of a bid to build a more robust military to counter the rising regional power of China.

-Mitsubishi Heavy had been under consideration to supply engines for the Altay tank being developed by Turkey's Otokar since last year.
+Mitsubishi Heavy had been under consideration to supply engines for the Altay tank being developed by Turkey's Otokar (OTKAR.IS) since last year.

 "We have agreed with Japanese authorities to leave this topic off the agenda and focus on other areas of co-operation," Bayar said.

 Turkish Prime Minister Tayyip Erdogan had raised the issue of Japan's co-operation in supplying tank engines when Abe visited Ankara in May.
 The approach by Erdogan sparked a round of talks between officials from the two countries and a visit to Turkey by Japanese engineers, officials in Japan said.

 A spokesman for Mitsubishi Heavy said the company had no comment because the discussions were a "government matter."